rsmith-nl/scripts/README.rst

 --------

 Generates random passwords.
-Like ``genotp``, It uses random numbers from the operating system via Python's ``os.urandom`` function.
+Like ``genotp``, It uses random numbers from the operating system via Python's ``os.urandom`` function and converts them to text using base64 encoding.
 On FreeBSD I think this is secure enough given the previous section.

 git-check-all.py